benbenbenbenbenben/jupp/README.md

 * Hardware cryptographic accelerator: [ATECC608A](https://www.microchip.com/wwwproducts/en/ATECC608A)
 * Optional battery: any 3.0-3.3v button cell configuration, e.g. 2 x LR621 (in series) -or- 1 x CR2025
 * Power management circuit: a discrete component subcircuit combining EH and battery supply, the EFM8 should be configured to enable the battery supply and disconnect the battey when both conditions are true: the jupp is not within an NFC RF field and the EFM8 has completed computing (f*)

+## Prototype Device BOM (version hw2)

+A prototype jupp can be built in software and loaded onto a supporting JavaCard device.
+There are numerous available devices, and no assurances can be made about what devices work and how well they work.
+This said, a jupp applet has been successfully deployed on an [Infineon SLE78 based device sourced from Universal Smartcards](https://www.usmartcards.co.uk/universal-jcard-dual-interface-white-gloss-pvc-card.html) and on an [ACS ACOSJ based device sourced from Smartcard Focus](https://www.smartcardfocus.com/shop/ilp/id~790/acosj-dual-interface-java-card/p/index.shtml).
+In the case of the ACS device, there is known/confirmed issue with extended ADPUs over the contact interface which is discuseed [here](https://stackoverflow.com/questions/51295639/acosj-gives-incorrect-result-from-apdu-getoffsetcdata) and a workaround for the issue described [here](https://gist.github.com/benbenbenbenbenben/cfe31b2f6abb38bdf503b4679d783d9a).

+*nb: In our limited experience, the Infineon based device though more expensive offered superior contactless reliability.
+We have not explored the possible reasons for this owing that the resources are not available for such effort at this time.*

 ## Intended Use Cases